f-alizada/arcade-services/docs/DevGuide.md

 - Reset the local SF cluster (`Service Fabric Local Cluster Manager` -> `Reset Local Cluster`)
 - Start the VS in Administrator mode
 - Start the `MaestroApplication` project in VS

+In case you need to also run PCS locally, run `dotnet run` in `src/ProductConstructionService/ProductConstructionService.AppHost`.

 #### How to tell it's done
 - The Build log (in VS) shows